tilicho-trek

 Trek from Shree Kharka to Yak Kharka (13,156ft)

-After the challenging previous day, today’s trek is relatively moderate.
-From Shree Kharka, we’ll rejoin the main Annapurna Circuit trail and continue toward Thorong La Pass.
-The path climbs gradually through high alpine landscapes with expansive views of the surrounding peaks.
-Yak Kharka, as the name suggests (“yak pasture”), is a small settlement where herders traditionally brought their yaks to graze in the summer months.
+Rejoin the main Annapurna Circuit trail and continue toward Thorong La.
+The route climbs gradually through high alpine meadows with wide panoramic views of the surrounding peaks.
+Yak Kharka, “yak pastures,” is a small settlement at 4,050m where herders traditionally graze their animals in summer.
+A more moderate day following yesterday’s demanding push to the lake, allowing your body to consolidate before the pass.

 Trek Distance: 10km | Trek Duration: 5-6 hours | Difficulty Level: Moderate